Eric-Whye/ClassicalML_Vs_QuantumML/README.md

 - Classical ML is currently **far more efficient and effective** for this type of structured dataset.
 - QML remains experimental but offers an important learning opportunity to understand the challenges of designing quantum circuits.
 - The project demonstrates the **gap between theoretical promise and practical limitations** in today’s quantum hardware.
-- Running QML on a real device is valuable for experience, but highlights why quantum advantage is still a research goal rather than reality.
+- Running QML on a real device is valuable for experience, but highlights why quantum advantage is still a research goal rather than reality (Except for specific fields like cryptography).
+- Shallower (fewer gates) and shorter (fewer qubits) circuits trained faster and generally performed better.
+More than 2 qubits and a moderate circuit depth will find diminishing returns very quickly.
+However, a tiny circuit also does not have enough expressivity to realise the data.
+- The custom VQC I implemented in Pennylane only worked if temperature was added, which gives the parametrised gates a much-needed boost.
+- Pennylane is harder to implement that Qiskit

 ---